Harmon School (Millsboro, Delaware)

 Harmon School, also known as Warwick No. 225, is a historic rural school building located near Millsboro, Sussex County, Delaware.
 It was built in the early 1920s, and is a one-story, frame structure with wood shingles in the Colonial Revival style.
 It sits on a concrete foundation and has a gable roof and large, square brick central chimney.
 The front facade features a central pedimented portico with four square columns and two square pilasters.

-The Harmon School was originally formed to be used exclusively for Nanticoke Indian students until after the new school was constructed in the 1920s.
-The introduction of African American teachers and students caused the Indian students to withdraw and form the Indian Mission School.
+The Harmon School was originally built to be used exclusively for students of the Nanticoke Indian Association until after a new public school was constructed in the 1920s.
+This was to accommodate all students of color (minority students) at a time of racial segregation in the state.
+When African American teachers and students became part of the new school, Nanticoke Indian Association parents withdrew their children and established the Indian Mission School for their separate education.

-It was added to the National Register of Historic Places in 1979.
+Later the Nanticoke Indian Association adapted the Harmon School to serve as its Nanticoke Indian Museum.
+The building was added to the National Register of Historic Places in 1979.